The annual retention fee

 You should make cheques, bank drafts and postal orders payable to the General Medical Council.
 Please write your full name and GMC reference number clearly on the back of your payment.
 We only accept bank drafts drawn on a UK bank and in pounds sterling.
 We don't accept post-dated cheques.

 Please send your payment to us at 3 Hardman Street, Manchester, M3 3AW.
-You can also pay your fee by card at our London or Manchester reception.

 What happens after I pay my fee?